astral-sh/uv/docs/reference/cli.md

 <p>To view the location of the cache directory, run <code>uv cache dir</code>.</p>

 <p>May also be set with the <code>UV_CACHE_DIR</code> environment variable.</p>
+</dd><dt><code>--check-url</code> <i>check-url</i></dt><dd><p>Check an index URL for existing files to skip duplicate uploads.</p>

+<p>This option allows retrying publishing that failed after only some, but not all files have been uploaded, and handles error due to parallel uploads of the same file.</p>

+<p>Before uploading, the index is checked.
+If the exact same file already exists in the index, the file will not be uploaded.
+If an error occurred during the upload, the index is checked again, to handle cases where the identical file was uploaded twice in parallel.</p>

+<p>The exact behavior will vary based on the index.
+When uploading to PyPI, uploading the same file succeeds even without <code>--check-url</code>, while most other indexes error.</p>

+<p>The index must provide one of the supported hashes (SHA-256, SHA-384, or SHA-512).</p>

+<p>May also be set with the <code>UV_PUBLISH_CHECK_URL</code> environment variable.</p>
 </dd><dt><code>--color</code> <i>color-choice</i></dt><dd><p>Control colors in output</p>

 <p>[default: auto]</p>